ConservationInternational/cplus-plugin/docs/user/guide/settings.md

     Each entry should be in a new line.

 - To apply the settings user needs to click on the `OK` button.

-- Click on `Cancel` will close the dialog without applying any changes.
+- Click on `Cancel` will close the dialogue without applying any changes.

 Overall, the CPLUS settings offer users the flexibility to tailor the platform to their specific requirements and optimise their workflow for conducting analyses and generating reports.